Channel Shortening by Large Multiantenna Precoding in OFDM: Precoded Multi-Antenna OFDM

 \subsection{Time-Frequency Selective Precoding}

-With $\Nt \to \infty$, a multi-antenna channel behaves asymptotically as a spatial filter since only its inner products with identical quantities remain significant, i.e. components of the transmitted signal collinear with some channel paths will coherently combine at the receiver, as $\frac{\vbf \hbf_p^\Hrm}{\Nt} \to \alpha E_p$ for $\vbf = \alpha \hbf_{p}$, or otherwise would average out and be totally attenuated, as $\frac{\vbf \hbf_{p}^\Hrm }{\Nt} \to 0$ for any $\vbf$ independent of $\hbf_{p}$.
+With $\Nt \to \infty$, a multi-antenna channel behaves asymptotically as a spatial filter since only its inner product with identical quantities remains significant, i.e. a component $\vbf \in \mathbb{C}^{\Nt\times1}$ in the transmitted multi-antenna signal will be coherently combined at the receiver if collinear with some channel paths, i.e., $\frac{\hbf_p^\Hrm\vbf }{\Nt} \to \alpha E_p$ if $\vbf = \alpha \hbf_{p}$; otherwise it will be averaged out and be totally attenuated, as $\frac{ \hbf_{p}^\Hrm \vbf }{\Nt} \to 0$ for any $\vbf$ independent of $\hbf_{p}$.
 So in order to remove ISI/ICI, one should avoid to incorporate inside the precoder components that correspond to certain channel paths that exceed a desired delay range.
-As the subspace spanned by the channel taps inside the CP, $\mathtt{span}\{\hbf_0,\ldots,\hbf_{\Ncp}\}$, is asymptotically orthogonal to the subspace spanned by the channel taps outside the CP, $\mathtt{span}\{\hbf_{\Ncp+1},\ldots,\hbf_{L-1}\}$, any precoder in $\mathtt{span} \{\hbf_0,\ldots,\hbf_{\Ncp}\}$ will asymptotically cancel out the ISI/ICI in the large antenna regime.
-This may nevertheless not be optimal as channel taps with delays larger than the CP also contribute to the useful signal power, and potentially more than they contribute to the interference power~\cite{batariere2004cyclic}.
+As the subspace spanned by the channel taps inside the CP, $\mathtt{span}\{\hbf_0,\ldots,\hbf_{\Ncp}\}$, is asymptotically orthogonal to the subspace spanned by the channel taps outside the CP, $\mathtt{span}\{\hbf_{\Ncp+1},\ldots,\hbf_{L-1}\}$, any precoder in $\mathtt{span} \{\hbf_0,\ldots,\hbf_{\Ncp}\}$, i.e. any linear combination of the form $\sum_{p=0}^{\Ncp}\lambda_p\hbf_p$, will asymptotically cancel out the ISI/ICI in the large antenna regime.
+This may nevertheless not be optimal as channel taps with delay larger than the CP also contribute to the useful signal power, and potentially more than they contribute to the interference power~\cite{batariere2004cyclic}.
 Indeed, the useful channel~\eqref{eq:Hoii} is a linear combination of all paths $\{\hbf_0,\ldots,\hbf_{L-1}\}$ while the interference channels~\eqref{eq:Holi} and~\eqref{eq:Hmli} are only combinations of the paths escaping the CP $\{\hbf_{\Ncp+1},\ldots,\hbf_{L-1}\}$.

 Accordingly, we consider a truncated CIR with truncation threshold $\Th \leq L$ as